 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization shall be included in "Other charges" in the consolidated statement of income.
+The EIR amortization shall be included in "Other income (charges) - net" in the consolidated statement of income.